 Before we get into the post, I'll quickly answer the title question about how long blog posts should be.
 They should be however long you want them to be, and don't let anyone tell you otherwise.
 Now that we've got that out of the way, let's chat about some factors that might come into play.… Continue reading How Long Should Blog Posts Be?

 Here Until I'm Gone Here Until I’m Gone: 40 Poems About Trauma, Illness, And The Inevitability Of Death is a booklet of poetry by Mio Angelo of Mentally Ill in America.
 The poems capture the challenges of living with chronic mental illness, including dealing with the ignorance of others.
 He writes about finding healing from… Continue reading Review: Here Until I’m Gone (& Thoughts on Therapeutic Writing)

 Bloggers write — that's what we do.
 But I'm guessing there are a great many differences in the way we write, regardless of what we write about.
 Here's a look at my writing process, and I'm curious to know about yours.
 Where do you write?
 In term of physical location, I write in my bedroom,… Continue reading What’s Your Writing Process?

 As bloggers, we play with words.
 Some of them are more fun quirky than others.
 Here are a few of the interesting ways we use words.
-That crazy pond that separates us Despite speaking the same language, there are a lot of differences between British-speak and American-speaking, with Canadian-speak thrown in there somewhere in between.… Continue reading The Interesting Ways We Use Words
+The pond that separates us Despite speaking the same language, there are a lot of differences between British-speak and American-speaking, with Canadian-speak thrown in there somewhere in between.
+Blogging… Continue reading The Interesting Ways That We Use Words